 Each day will be structured with a Gaga class, followed by a movement material/choreography workshop.
 After lunch sessions will explore the bodies possibilities in improvisation tasks.

-The intensive is open to all dancers, physical actors, movers, people aware of their physicality that are willing to learn something new or to bring a different flavour to their daily training.
+The intensive is open to all dancers, physical actors, movers and people aware of their physicality that are willing to learn something new or to bring a different flavour to their daily training.

-Extra places are available for the Gaga class only (morning session 10:00-11:15) at £10 per session per day.
-Booking for these classes can be done via the link below and selecting Gaga class Sat/Sun to book your place.
+Extra places are available for the Gaga class only (morning session) at £10 per session per day.
+Booking for these classes can be done by selecting Gaga class Sat/Sun to book your place.
+Unfortunately there are no drop in places available for the Intensive Weekend.

 Natalia has taught Gaga in professional contemporary dance schools such as Northern School of Contemporary Dance in Leeds (UK) and Trinity Laban Conservatoire of Music and Dance in London (UK) as a guest teacher.
 Natalia has worked with dance companies and theatres such as NDCWales in Cardiff (UK), Phoenix Dance Theatre in Leeds (UK), Central Europe Dance Theatre in Budapest (Hungary), Studio Matejka in Wroclaw (Poland) amongst others.